editorblitz/newsapp/README.md

 - Top News
 - Latest News

-To populate these sections on the home page, in admin, go to Homepage sections and add these sections:
+To populate these sections on the home page, in admin, go to 'Homepage sections' and add these sections:
 - hero
 - top_news
 - latest

-*(These names are hard coded in the template, but not in the models.)*
+*(These names are hard coded in the template.)*